-Stock Grant Policies
+Equity Grant Policies

-Our Board of Directors has established the following policies to govern the granting of stock options:
+Our Board of Directors has established the following policies to govern the granting of equity awards:

-Limitation on Number of Options Granted
+Limitation on Number of Equity Awards Granted

-The aggregate number of shares underlying equity awards granted under our 2006 and 2008 Employee Stock Plans will not exceed 2.5 percent per year of our outstanding common stock during any given fiscal year.
+For fiscal 2009, the aggregate number of shares underlying equity awards granted under our 2008 Employee Stock Plan was limited to no more than 2.5 percent of our outstanding common stock as of the end of fiscal 2008.
 The 2.5 percent limitation calculation is based on gross awards and is not net of cancellations.
-In calculating whether the 2.5 percent limitation has been reached, no equity awards issued in connection with a merger, acquisition, or similar business combination or the appointment of new senior executive officers, such as a chief executive officer, chief financial officer, or chief operating officer, will be counted toward the total.

-For fiscal year 2008, the aggregate number of option grants represented less than 2.5 percent of our common shares outstanding as of January 31, 2008.
+In calculating whether the 2.5 percent limitation had been reached, no equity awards issued in connection with a merger, acquisition, or similar business combination or the appointment of new senior executive officers, such as a chief executive officer, chief financial officer, or chief operating officer, were counted toward the total.
+In addition, each restricted stock unit granted is counted as two shares toward this limitation.
+For fiscal 2009, the aggregate number of option grants represented less than 2.5 percent of our common shares outstanding as of January 31, 2009.